AMartins87/genius-trivia-quiz/README.md

 You can see the live site [here](https://amartins87.github.io/genius-trivia-quiz/).

 The purpose of Genius Trivia Quiz is to test user's general knowledge through a variety of advanced questions.
-THe quiz is suitable for all those who would like to learn new interesting facts.
+The quiz is suitable for all those who would like to learn new interesting facts.

+The objective of this project is to create a simple and easy to navigate quiz without a need to register.

 ![Mock up image](assets/wireframes/Mock_up_MS2.JPG)